BBj-Plugins/BBjControlValidation/docs/README.md

   </a>
 </p>

-BBjControlValidation provides a set of validation expressions for use in BBjControls.
+BBjControlValidation provides a set of Javascript validation expressions for use with BBjControls.

+?> **Note:** For more information about form validations in BBj. please [start here](https://basishub.github.io/basis-next/#/dwc/form-validation)

+## Features

+* Easy to set up
+* Easy to customize
+* Supports wide range of validators
+* Ability to extend and add new validator types

 ## Installation